ankit00010/hacker-news-website/README.md

 # Hacker News Search App

-This React web application enables users to search for Hacker News posts and explore detailed information about each post.
+This React web application enables users to search for Hacker News posts and explore detailed information about each posts.

 ## Getting Started